Last updated : 1st August 2016

 As an action show, The Professionals is fairly unique in having a 50:50 split of male and female fans, so I felt it was important to include views from the fairer sex.
 To that end fan of show Sharon Brondos has very kindly submitted her own comments, which include an insight into the characterisations and relationships in the show (plus, of course, her views on the actual storylines).

 Locations.
 Thanks to the titanic amount of research by Bob Rocca, author of the 2009 comprehensive guide to the series, a complete breakdown of all filming locations for every episode is now available.
-Bob has kindly granted me permission to reproduce this this information here and, so far, I have covered the first season of the original series - later episodes to follow during mid-2013.
-The information makes use of Google Maps and Google Street view, though older web browsers may not support these fully.
+Bob has kindly granted me permission to reproduce this information here.
+The information makes use of Google Maps and Google Street View, though older web browsers may not support these fully.
+Remarkably, despite huge amounts of redevelopment throughout the decades, particularly in London, many of the locations remain entitrely recognisable today.

 ...
 The advantages of the D2 tapes were clear: they were physically smaller and therefore easier to handle and transport than traditional film print canisters with the added bonus of (theoretically) negligible degradation in picture and sound quality.
 The tapes also had the capability of storing the audio as separate elements, which meant that non-English-speaking countries could easily substitute their own dialogue tracks...